On the Reduction in Accuracy of Finite Difference Schemes on Manifolds without Boundary: Background

 for every $x\in\G^h$.
 Then $u \leq v$. \end{theorem}

-Finally, we make a continuity assumption on the scheme in order to guarantee the existence of a discrete solution. \begin{definition}[Continuity] The scheme $F^h$ is \emph{continuous} if it is continuous in its final two arguments. \end{definition} \begin{remark} We recall that the domain of the first argument of $F^h$ is the discrete set $\G^h$.
+Finally, we make a continuity assumption on the scheme in order to guarantee the existence of a discrete solution. \begin{definition}[Continuity] The scheme $F^h$~{\eqref{eq:approx1}} is \emph{continuous} if it is continuous in its final two arguments. \end{definition} \begin{remark} We recall that the domain of the first argument of $F^h$ is the discrete set $\G^h$.
 Thus it is not meaningful to speak about continuity with respect to the first argument. \end{remark}

 Critically, continuous, monotone, and proper schemes always admit a unique solution~\cite[Theorem~8]{ObermanSINUM}.
-Moreover, under mild additional assumptions, it is easy to show that the solution can be bounded uniformly independent of $h$. \begin{lemma}[Solution bounds] Suppose the PDE~\eqref{eq:PDE1} has a unique $C^{2,1}$ solution.
+Moreover, under mild additional assumptions, it is easy to show that the solution can be bounded uniformly independent of $h$. \begin{lemma}[Solution bounds] Suppose the PDE~\eqref{eq:PDE} has a $C^{2,1}$ solution.
 Let $F^h$ be continuous, monotone, proper, and have consistency error $\mathcal{O}(h^\alpha)$.
 Suppose also that there exists a constant $C>0$, independent of $h$, such that for every $\delta>0$,

+Then for every sufficiently small $h>0$, the scheme~\eqref{eq:approx1} has a unique solution $u^h$ that is uniformly bounded independent of $h$. \end{lemma}

+{ \begin{remark} We note that because the scheme~\eqref{eq:approx1} is proper, it will admit a unique solution even if the underlying PDE~\eqref{eq:PDE} does not have a unique solution.
+The bound obtained in Lemma~\ref{lem:properBounds} depends on the particular solution of~\eqref{eq:PDE} used for reference, and need not be tight. \end{remark} }

-Then for every sufficiently small $h>0$, the scheme~\eqref{eq:approx1} has a unique solution $u^h$ that is uniformly bounded independent of $h$. \end{lemma} \begin{proof} Since $F^h$ is continuous, monotone, and proper, a solution $u^h$ exists by~\cite{ObermanSINUM}.
-Let $u$ be the exact solution of~\eqref{eq:PDE}.
-By consistency, we know that there exists a constant $K$, that does not depend on $h$, such that
+\begin{proof}[{Proof of Lemma~\ref{lem:properBounds}}.]
+Since $F^h$ is continuous, monotone, and proper, a solution $u^h$ exists by~\cite{ObermanSINUM}.
+Let $u$ be {any $C^{2,1}$} solution of~\eqref{eq:PDE}.
+By consistency, we know that there exists a constant $K$, which does not depend on $h$, such that

 Now let $M$ be any constant and compute

 Thus by choosing $M > K/C$, we find that